 A research design is the arrangement of conditions for collection & analysis of data in a manner that aims to combine relevance to the research purpose with economy in procedure.
-Research design is the plan, structure & strategy of investigation conceived.
-So as to obtain answers to research questions & to control variances.

-To achieve the objective of the study, description & analytical research design have been used.
+Research design is the plan, structure & strategy of investigation planned, so as to obtain answers to research questions & to control variances.
+Descriptive and analytical research design has been used to achieve the objective of the study.
 Basically, the proposed study is mainly based on two types of research design namely descriptive and analytical.
 Descriptive research design describes the general attitude of the Nepalese depositors, business environment, problems regarding the deposits mobilization aspects etc. Similarly, the analytical research design makes a through analysis of gathered facts and information and critically evaluates it as well.

-Some statistical & accounting tools have also been applied to examine facts and descriptive techniques have been adopted to evaluate funds mobilizing performance of standard charted bank & Nepal Bank Limited & these are compared with the deposit mobilization position of commercial banks in aggregate.
+Some statistical & accounting tools have also been applied to examine facts, and descriptive techniques have been adopted to evaluate funds mobilizing performance of standard charted bank & Nepal Bank Limited & these are compared with the deposit mobilization position of commercial banks in aggregate.